Jay-JayG/cs444_projects/8_adding_directories/README.md

   * `incore_free_all(void)`: Sets all in core inodes' reference counts to 0.
   * `void read_inode(struct inode *in, int inode_num)`: Determines the block and block offset from which to read inode in disk from.
 Uses that data to fill out fields of inode struct passed in.
   * `void write_inode(struct inode *in)`: Determines the block number and offset for the location in disk that the passed in inode should be written to.
 Writes contents of inode into buffer.
 Writes buffer into disk.
+* `dir.c`
+  * `void mkfs()`: Obtains the first free inode and block from their corresponding map blocks.
+Initializes that inode as a directory inode specifically the root directory.
+Specifies the root's size, since it will contain references to two other directories at startup, the current and parent which at root is also current, totalying two directory entry sizes chucks amounting to 64 bytes.
+Writes those directory entries to the data blocks in disk and writes the inode to the inode blocks in disk.
+  * `struct directory *directory_open(int inode_num)`: Opens a directory by creating a directory struct and populating it with a pointer to specified inode and initializing it with an offset of 0.
+  * `int directory_get(struct directory *dir, struct directory_entry *ent)`: Obtains data of directory entries within a directory, will loop through all entries within the directory until it reaches the end.
+Will populate a directory_entry struct with the inodes and names of the directories obtained moving the offset each time.
+  * `void directory_close(struct directory *d)`: Closes a directory by writing it to disk and freeing it’s pointer.